 - Demonstrated leadership expertise and experience; ability to create powerful strategies, identify and lead teams to successful and resorts-oriented execution

-- Regulatory expertise and background, preferably in imaging and/or radiation therapy.
-Experience with the FDA or an FDA-regulated industry will be considered.
+Regulatory expertise and background preferred, preferably in imaging and/or radiation therapy.

 - Competent in Microsoft Office suite